edgio-docs/edgio-docs/src/pages/guides/security/rate_rules.md

     interval (e.g., 1 second, 30 seconds, 1 minute, etc.).
 6. Optional.
 Create a condition group to identify the types of requests that qualify for rate limiting.
-    1. Click the **+ New condition group** label.
+    1. Click the **+ New Condition Group** label.
     2. Optional.
 Click on its label (e.g., Condition group 1) and then type a brief name that describes the purpose of the condition group.
-    3. Select the condition (e.g., Condition 1) to view its properties.
-    4. In the **Match by** option, select the method by which requests will be identified.
+    3. In the **Matched by** option, select the method by which requests will be identified.

         If you set this option to **Request header**, then you should also select the desired request header from the **Request header name** option.
-    5. Skip this step if you are matching by IP address.
+    4. Skip this step if you are matching by IP address.
 Otherwise, in the **Match type** option, determine whether the **Value(s)** option will contain one or more exact value(s) or a regular expression.
-    6. Perform either of the following steps:
+    5. Perform either of the following steps:
         -   **Multiple Exact Match:** In the **Value(s)** option, type the value that must be satisfied before a request will count towards the rate rule.
 Repeat this step